tommiahonen/ais-simulator/README.md

 CSV datafiles can be downloaded from [ftp://ftp.ais.dk/ais_data/](ftp://ftp.ais.dk/ais_data/) using e.g. the [FileZilla client](https://filezilla-project.org/) or better yet: [curl](https://curl.se).

-Each .csv file contains all AIS messages sent during on day (24 hours = 00:00 - 23:59).
+Each .csv file contains all AIS messages sent during 24 hours (from 00:00 to 23:59) of that specific date/day.

 # Connecting to simulator from client